Rain Barrel Rebates

 - Rooftops must have gutters and downspouts to connect rain.

 - IMPORTANT:First read through the Rain Barrel Rebate Guidelines (PDF)

 - Take post-installation photos.

-- Send in completed and signed application, sales receipts and photos.
+- Send in completed and signed Rain Barrel Rebate Application (PDF), sales receipts and photos.

 - Receive a rebate.